What is a Q15 Minute Safety Check?

 - Stored physically or electronically for future reference.

-- The minimum level of contact between caregivers and patients on an inpatient unit.
+- Q15 is typically the minimum level of contact between caregivers and patients on an inpatient unit.

 *** Note: Individuals, teams, and organizations define safety checks differently.
 See these survey responses when psychiatric nurses were asked to define “Safety Check” [LINK] ***